Financial Responsibility for Enrolled Students

 Payment 2: The student is administratively withdrawn from classes and required to vacate the residence hall.

-Payment 3: The student may not register for the next semester until the student account is paid in full.
+Payment 3: The student may not register for the next semester until the third payment is received.
 If payment three is late and registration is still open, the student may possibly have the option to register.
 Please contact the Business Office for more information.
 A late registration fee of $120 may apply.

-Payment 4: The student may not complete registration for the next semester.
-A late registration fee of $120 may apply.
+Payment 4: The student may not attend a subsequent semester until paid in full.
+Registration deadlines and a late registration fee of $120 will apply.

 Though Option Two of a payment plan is available to students, it is important to understand that any outstanding balance (even if following guidelines) will incur a one percent (1%) per month administrative service fee on the last day of each month that the account is unpaid.